HAM00UD/AES-Encryption-Assignment/README.md

-# AES-Encryption-Assignment
+## AES Encryption Assignment

-PHP AES-256-CBC Encryption and Decryption
+PHP AES-256-CBC encryption and decryption using a simple form.

+### Files:
+- index.php
+- Screenshots of encryption and decryption